weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 ### Weaviate without any modules

-An example docker-compose setup for Weaviate without any modules can be found below.
+An example Docker Compose setup for Weaviate without any modules can be found below.
 In this case, no model inference is performed at either import or search time.
 You will need to provide your own vectors (e.g. from an outside ML model) at import and search time:

 ```yaml
 version: '3.4'